MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_uiccslot_state.md

 The card slot is powered off and empty.
 An implementation that is unable to determine the presence of a card in a slot that is powered off reports its state as <i>Off</i>.

+#### - UICCSlotStateOff

+The card slot is powered off and a card is present.

+#### - UICCSlotStateEmpty

+The card slot is powered on but no card is present.

+#### - UICCSlotStateNotReady

+The card in the slot is not ready; i.e., it has been reset but has not finished initializing.
+It cannot be used at this time.

+#### - UICCSlotStateActive

+The card in the slot is available and ready to accept commands.
+This has no association with the SIM PIN locked state.

-#### - UICCSlotStateUnknown
+#### - UICCSlotStateError

-The modem is still in the process of initializing so the SIM slot state is not deterministic.
+The card in the slot is in an error state and cannot be used.

 ## -remarks